Opiskull/Blog/content/post/new-docker-server.md

     restart: always
 ```

-That image really needed no configuration at all only my configuration for traefik.
+That image really needed no configuration at all only my configuration for Traefik.

 ## Blog

-Hosted on github.
+Hosted on GitHub.
 Created with Hugo.
-Webhook golang.
+Web hook written with `golang`.

 ## Reverse Proxy

-A reverse proxy is required so that multiple services can be used. as in my case the mailserver and my blog itself.
+A reverse proxy is required so that multiple services can be used. as in my case the mail server and for the blog.

 ### Nginx

-First i tried to setup the reverse proxy with nginx and docker-gen from jwilder.
+First I tried to setup the reverse proxy with Nginx and docker-gen from `jwilder`.
 The image was nice and worked...

-but somehow i wanted something else.
+but somehow I wanted something else.

 ### Traefik
-Traefik is a nice and modern reverse proxy with the possibillity to read from the docker itself.
+Traefik is a nice and modern reverse proxy with the possibility to read from the Docker itself.
 We can configure the port and names that should be used with labels.